Jeimer Candelario Player Props: Cubs vs. Mets

-The Chicago Cubs, including Jeimer Candelario (.585 on-base percentage in past 10 games, 226 points above season-long percentage), battle starter Kodai Senga and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+On Tuesday, Jeimer Candelario (hitting .471 in his past 10 games) and the Chicago Cubs play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Braves.
+He had a hitless showing in his most recent game (0-for-4) against the Mets.

 Jeimer Candelario Game Info & Props vs. the Mets